Resources for Parents

 The Counseling Center has prepared a list of problems that can be experienced by first year students along with suggestions of ways parents can help their students deal with them.

 MSU complies fully with the Family Educational Rights and Privacy Act (FERPA).
 FERPA, also known as the Buckley Amendment, is a U.S. federal law that governs access to, and confidentiality of, a student's records.
 Such things as grades, enrollment records, schedules and classlists cannot be disclosed to third parties without permission of the student.
 Unless a student has signed a FERPA release form, MSU faculty and staff may not share information about a student's academic record.
-The Office of the Ombudsman and the Registrar's Office have lists with frequently asked questions about FERPA.
+The Office of the Ombudsman has a list of frequently asked questions about FERPA.
+The Registrar's Office also has a pdf list of frequently asked questions about FERPA.

 Financial Aid Calculators